nunofernandes-plight/Precision-with-Light-The-General-Purpose-Photonics-Platform-Platform/README.md

-# Project: AI-Optics-PCF-Regressor-Generator & Precision with Light: PCF Design Stack 🛰️⚡
+# Precision with Light - The General Purpose Photonics Platform🛰️⚡

 A production-ready, AI-driven platform for the design, analysis, and synthesis of **Photonic Crystal Fibers (PCF)**.
 This stack leverages Physics-Informed Neural Networks (PINNs) and Generative Adversarial Networks (GANs) to reduce optical R&D cycles from weeks to seconds.